FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/installation.rst

 5. Ensure safety measures (such as guardrails, ropes, or protective screens) near the robotic operation area to protect operators and surrounding people.
 Locks should be set up as needed, so that those who are responsible for operations cannot reach the power supply of the robot.

-6. When using the operating panel and oscilloscope, because you may have an operational error in wearing gloves, you must work after taking off the gloves.
+6. When using the operating panel and teaching pendant, because you may have an operational error in wearing gloves, you must work after taking off the gloves.

 7. Under the emergency and abnormalities of people being pinched or wrapped inside by a robot, pushing or pulling the robot arm by force (at least 700 N) to force joint movements.
 With a power-free driver, the arm of the manual mobile robot is limited to emergency and may damage the joint.